kevapostol/holberton-system_engineering-devops/README.md

 # Systems Engineering and Devops

 > This repository contains the projects under Systems Engineering and Devops.
-The projects containing here is mainly focused on using and getting familiar with the shell.
+The projects contained here are mainly focused on using and getting familiar with the shell.

 | Project | Description |
 |--|--|